Tiffany van Soest

-Tiffany Lynn van Soest (born March 20, 1989) is an American Muay Thai kickboxer who competes in the bantamweight division.
-She is the current Glory Super Bantamweight Champion.
+Tiffany Lynn van Soest (born March 20, 1989) is a retired American Muay Thai kickboxer who competed in the bantamweight division.
+She is the former two-time Glory Super Bantamweight Champion and a two-weight Lion Fight champion.

+Originally a Shōrin-ryū karate practitioner, van Soest began Muay Thai at the age of eighteen and was both a state and national titlist as an amateur before turning professional in 2011.
+Prior to her switch to kickboxing, van Soest was the two-time Lion Fight Women's Featherweight and one-time Lion Fight Women's Super Bantamweight champion.
+As a professional kickboxer, van Soest twice captured the Glory Women's Super Bantamweight championship, amassing five defenses across two reigns, only suffering losses to fellow pound-for-pound ranked Anissa Meksen and Denise Kielholtz.

+Combat Press ranked her as a pound-for-pound talent between November 2016 and September 2023, when she retired from professional competition.
 In 2019, Combat Press voted her the Female Fighter of the Year.

-Originally a Shōrin-ryū karate practitioner, van Soest began Muay Thai at the age of eighteen and was both a state and national titlist as an amateur before turning professional in 2011.

 Early life

 Tiffany van Soest was born in Torrance, California, and raised in Riverside, California.
 Her paternal grandfather was a Dutch-Indonesian born in Semarang, in the former Dutch East Indies.
 He immigrated to the Netherlands in the early 1950s and met his ethnically Dutch wife in the Hague, after which they both moved to the United States.
 Van Soest is of maternal Austrian and Polish descent.
 The first sports she became involved in were soccer at the age of five and later Shōrin-ryū karate at eight.
 She earned the rank of second degree black belt under Joey Pagliuso at the United States Karate Organization at seventeen, but was unable to compete until she was eighteen because her parents wouldn't let her.
 When she did start competitive karate, she took multiple titles at state, national and world levels.

 Van Soest stopped practicing martial arts for a short time to attend California State University San Marcos where she earned a bachelor's degree in kinesiology, and played on the soccer team for two seasons.
 However, van Soest was soon drawn back to martial arts and found Muay Thai while living in San Diego, California.